 When we went into get a table at Cluny Bistro, we were told it would be an hour long wait.
 With an unlimited supply of alcohol available and numerous fire pits, we knew we could survive the wait.
 I went in to the restaurant not long after to use the ladies room a discovered a lot of empty tables.
 My suggestion is that if you are on a wait list during the christmas market, you check in every 30 minutes as a lot of people are putting their names on various wait lists and then eating elsewhere or leaving the area.

 I loved the look of Cluny Bistro and the french ambiance and decor.
-The set up is gorgeous and the smells of fresh baked goodies overtake you before you get through the door.
+I could clearly see that the owners had put a lot of thought into ensuring that the environment inside would be welcoming.
+The music, playing softly in the background, seemed to be playing from a satellite radio similar to the likes of Sirius XM.
+The idea that instead of simply playing music from their phones, they might have gone through the trouble of finding accessible licensed music (visit this page to learn more) would be enough to make any customer feel valued.
+The rest of the setup was gorgeous and the smells of fresh-baked goodies would overtake you before you get through the door.
 We were sat near the back of the restaurant and introduced to our lovely server Mark.
 He had great wine suggestions, was knowledgeable on the food and was a funny guy.

 We ordered two apps, a pork belly, egg and brioche concoction as well as the traditional french onion soup.
 The soup was some of the best I have had in the city.
 The broth was rich and the whole thing was covered in delicious real gruyere cheese.
 The pork belly was equally good and by the end of appetizers, we were salivating for dinner.